-This Hippocratic message to Greek physicians 2,000 years ago survives today as a basic precept of medicine - and according to Dr. Frederick K. Kottke, head of the University of Minnesota Department of Physical Medicine and Rehabilitation, it especially holds true in the management of stroke.
+This Hippocratic message to Greek physicians 2,000 years ago survives today as a basic precept of medicine-and according to Dr. Frederick K. Kottke, head of the University of Minnesota Department of Physical Medicine and Rehabilitation, it especially holds true in the management of stroke.

-Manitoba College of Family Physicians in the MRH auditorium October 15, Dr. Kottke urged physicians to begin rehabilitative measures or at least plan them - as soon as the diagnosis is made.
+In an address to Manitoba Rehabilitation Hospital personnel and the Manitoba College of Family Physicians in the MRH auditorium October 15, Dr. Kottke urged physicians to begin rehabilitative measures -

+or at reast plan them - as soon as the diagnosis is made.